chrysaliswoon/sei-project3/README.md

 In order to have clarity on what was required to create the project, our first priority was creating a wireframe and a working prototype to have a visual of how everything would flow.
 By creating a wireframe, it also allowed us to see what components and pages we would need to create our project, and delegate the tasks.

+We spent quite a bit of time brainstorming and figuring out what components and data we needed to create and collect before starting the actual coding.

 ### Unsolved problems

-INSERT PROBLEMS
+- [ ] (insert problem)

 ---

 ## Acknowledgments

-I would like to thank my awesome partner KK for braving the fires and doing this project together with me as a team.
+I would like to thank my awesome partner KK for braving the fires and doing this project together with me as a team, Michael, our fantastic TA, and Simon, our instructor, for helping us figure out certain issues and problems faced in the production of this project.

 ---